NixOS/nixpkgs/doc/builders/fetchers.chapter.md

 If `fetchSubmodules` is `true`, `fetchFromSourcehut` uses `fetchgit` or `fetchhg` with `fetchSubmodules` or `fetchSubrepos` set to `true`, respectively.
 Otherwise, the fetcher uses `fetchzip`.

+For git hashes, unlike `fetchFromGithub`, a `v` is not required before the hash.